 - Loans to established Community Development Financial Institutions (CDFIs) to leverage funding from private and public sources.
 In addition to making loans the CDFIs provide training and support to nonprofit borrowers.

 - Loans provided directly to nonprofits, either for working capital, community-serving facilities, or affordable housing developers to acquire land.
 Loans terms are from two to three years and typically secured by real estate in first priority position, but other structures may be considered depending on project sponsor, deal structure and other guarantees.

-Program Officer, Health & Housing
+Senior Program Officer, Housing

 (213) 413-4130, ext.
 215